CVE-2026-25885: CWE-285: Improper Authorization in polarnl PolarLearn

 Description

 CVE-2026-25885 is a critical improper authorization vulnerability in PolarLearn versions prior to 0-PRERELEASE-16.
-It allows unauthenticated attackers to connect to the group chat WebSocket endpoint and subscribe to or send messages to any group chat by supplying the group UUID.
-This flaw enables unauthorized message injection and persistent chat content manipulation without requiring login or user interaction.
-The vulnerability has a CVSS 4.
-0 base score of 10, reflecting its high impact on confidentiality, integrity, and availability.
-No known exploits are currently reported in the wild.
-European organizations using PolarLearn, especially in education and training sectors, are at risk of data integrity breaches and potential disruption of collaborative environments.
-Mitigation requires updating to a patched version once available or implementing strict access controls and authentication on the WebSocket endpoint.
-Countries with significant adoption of open-source educational tools, such as Germany, France, and the Netherlands, are likely most affected.
-Immediate attention is warranted due to the ease of exploitation and the critical severity of this vulnerability.
+It allows unauthenticated attackers to connect to the group chat WebSocket endpoint and subscribe to or send messages in any group chat by supplying a group UUID.
+This flaw enables attackers to inject unauthorized messages that are stored persistently, not just displayed temporarily, leading to potential misinformation, disruption, or data integrity issues.
+The vulnerability requires no authentication or user interaction and can be exploited remotely over the network.
+The CVSS 4.
+0 base score is 10, reflecting its critical severity due to full network exploitability and high impact on confidentiality, integrity, and availability.
+European organizations using PolarLearn for educational or collaborative purposes are at risk of unauthorized data manipulation and privacy breaches.
+Mitigation involves upgrading to versions beyond 0-PRERELEASE-16 once available or implementing strict access controls and WebSocket authentication proxies.
+Countries with significant adoption of PolarLearn or similar open-source educational platforms, such as the Netherlands, Germany, France, and the UK, are most likely to be affected.
+Given the critical nature and ease of exploitation, immediate attention is required to prevent abuse and maintain trust in collaborative learning environments.

 AI-Powered Analysis